KhanhEK2846/Make-outline-from-images/README.md

 ### Note:
   - Your computer must have python pre-installed
   - Your computer need install Pillow to run this code
-  - Put your images resized & converted into input folder.
+  - Put your images into input folder.